Semi-compactness and multiple oscillating pulses in kink scattering: Introduction

 Compactons were proposed and studied in the Ref. \cite{phil} considering a Korteweg-de Vries-like equation with nonlinear dispersion.
-The interaction between compactons exhibits a elastic collision, characteristic behavior of integrable models.
 The compacton has energy density that vanishes outside of compact space.
 On the other hand, the energy density of the kink vanishes asymptotically.
 The Ref. \cite{sacco} analyzed the relevance of nonlinear stacking potential in models of double-stranded DNA.
 They showed that this interaction has a fundamental role in the location of energy along the biomolecule.
 Moreover, the choice of this potential provides the appearance of compactons.
+Compact baby skyrmions with nontrivial topological charge were obtained in the Ref. \cite{adam}.
 The Ref. \cite{bazeia6} presented a route to transform kink solutions in compacton structures.
 Moreover, the authors observed the behavior of this process in a braneworld scenario, revealing a symmetric hybrid brane configuration.
 In the Ref. \cite{bazeia1} an asymmetric compact structure was built in which the scalar field generates an asymmetric hybrid brane.
 Recently, have been discussed the scattering of generalized $\phi^4$ model that support kinks with a compact profile \cite{bazeia8}.
 In particular, the authors show the emergence of metastable structures with the formation of compact defects.
 Moreover, for small velocities, are formed long-lived oscillating structure, named compactlike oscillons.
+The scattering of generalized compact oscillons in the signum-Gordon model were studied in the Ref. \cite{hahne}, showing the generation of oscillons in the form of jet-like cascates.

 Oscillons appear in primordial cosmology models, mostly related with bubble collisions \cite{oscill1} and the inflationary paradigm \cite{oscill2}, but also with string cosmology \cite{oscill3}.
 It is of special interest to identify the conditions that allow the production of oscillons \cite{oscill4, oscill5}.
 Some works analyze the time evolution and decay of these solutions \cite{oscill6, oscill7}.
-Then it is of interest to consider other aspects of models that lead to oscillating solutions.
+Then it is of interest to consider other aspects of models that lead the production of oscillons, as noted in the kink-antikink scattering \cite{gani5,bazeia4} and multi-kink collisions \cite{gani6}.